Bandwidth/bandwidth.github.io/voice/bxml/verbs/record.md

 | silenceTimeout               | (optional) Length of silence after which to end the recording (in seconds).
 Max is equivalent to the maximum `maxDuration` value.
 Default value is 0, which means disabled.                                            |
 | fileFormat                   | (optional) The audio format that the recording will be saved as: `mp3` or `wav`.
 Default value is `wav`.                                                                                                              |

-To stop the recording, the caller can press one of the `terminatingDigits` or stop talking for `silenceTimeout` seconds.
+To stop the recording, the user can press one of the `terminatingDigits` or stop talking for `silenceTimeout` seconds.

 A `maxDuration` can be specified to stop recording after a specified period of time.